roshan-abady/snowloader-app/README.md

-# Snowloader
+# Snowloader_app

-Snowloader is a Python application that allows you to load CSV or Excel files into Snowflake.
+Snowloader_app is a Python application that allows you to load CSV or Excel files into Snowflake.

 ## Installation